bsmith89/StrainPGC-manuscript/doc/manuscript/manuscript.md

 inferred strain (Fig. 4B).
-Computing the median first within and then across species, genes in the core fraction made up 70% (IQR: 63–76%) of each strain’s estimated gene content, shell fraction 25% (19–28%), and cloud fraction 5% (4–9%), in general agreement with reference genomes.
+Computing the median first within and then across species, genes in the core fraction made up 70% (IQR: 63–76%) of each strain’s estimated gene content, shell fraction 25% (19–28%), and cloud fraction 5% (4–9%), in general agreement with reference genomes (Supplementary Figure S2).
 Certain categories of functional annotations were more common in each fraction (Fig. 4C).
 Core genes were enriched for COG categories with housekeeping functions, such as translation, cytoskeleton, and the